Lens Sharpness and Contrast

 As you can see, the lens did really well here – there are no nasty ghosts in the image, aside from a few small ones that are barely visible.

 While most wide-angle lenses produce barrel distortion, the Sigma 24mm f/1.4 Art is corrected to have practically no distortion whatsoever.
-Imatest measured 0.16% barrel distortion, which is practically non-existent.
+Imatest measured 0.16% barrel distortion, which is almost non-existent.
 Compare this to the Nikon 24mm f/1.4G, which has 1.05% barrel distortion or the Samyang 24mm f/1.4 that has much more at 1.61% and you will see why this is a significant achievement.
-What’s impressive, is that even at very close distances, I was not able to produce any distortion in images.
-Take a look at the below comparison, which shows uncorrected and corrected (via Lightroom) versions of the same image:

-As you can see, there is a very slight amount of distortion in the image that you would probably never even see.
+In short, there is a very slight amount of distortion in the image that you would probably never even see in most images, even of architecture.

 The Sigma 24mm f/1.4 Art is also made to yield very little lateral chromatic aberration.
 Take a look at the below results from Imatest: